Top 14 Venture Capital Firms Investing in Manufacturing Startups

 14. Boeing HorizonX Ventures

-Based in Chicago, HorizonX Ventures is the corporate venture capital arm of Boeing.
-The firm invests from late seed through growth stages, backing companies with technologies that are strategic to the future of aerospace.
+Boeing HorizonX Ventures is the corporate venture capital arm of the aerospace giant, Boeing.
+The firm invests in startups from late seed through mid-stage growth, focusing on technologies with strategic relevance to its parent company.

-As a corporate fund, HorizonX provides more than just capital, offering deep industry expertise and market access.
-Their portfolio includes companies like AI software firm SparkCognition and Reaction Engines, which develops hypersonic flight technology, showing a clear focus on advanced manufacturing and AI.
+As a corporate VC, HorizonX provides startups with more than just capital; it offers access to Boeing's deep technical expertise and global network.
+Their portfolio includes companies like AI software firm SparkCognition and hypersonic engine developer Reaction Engines, highlighting a focus on dual-use technologies.

-- Industries of focus: Advanced Materials, AI, Manufacturing, Space Travel, Logistics
+- Industries of focus: Advanced Materials, AI, Cyber Security, Manufacturing, Space Travel

 - Geographical presence: Chicago, Illinois